 Eligibility: LA&PS offers this grant to offset costs associated with the public dissemination of research publications scholarship or creativity un undertaken by LA&PS-based graduate students and Post-Doctoral Fellow and may include indexing costs for books, open access fees for scholarly articles.

 LA&PS Dissertation Fieldwork Fellowship

-As a doctoral student in a LA&PS-based graduate program, the Dissertation Fieldwork Fellowship will allow you to fully engage in your research and finish your dissertation in a timely manner without foregoing the basic funding package you were offered upon admission.
+As a doctoral student in a LA&PS-based graduate program, the fellowship will allow you to fully engage in your research and finish your dissertation in a timely manner without foregoing the basic funding package.